About..

 Generally, and where not mentioned otherwise, are all pictures on that site taken by myself.
 The copyright is with me, or the respective photographers.

 Technical means to protect pictures in the world wide web are limited.
-The Internet was designed to share information, not to hide it, and thats the way I perceive it, too.
+The Internet was designed to share information, not to hide it, and thats how I perceive it, too.

-This website is meant to share my hobby with you and other enthusiasts, and I don't regard it as a business.
-Therefore, I decided not to disfigure the images with oversized labels as many other websites do - so you may enjoy them in the best quality possible.
+This web is meant to share my hobby with you and other enthusiasts, and I don't regard it as a business.
+Therefore, I decided not to disfigure images with oversized labels as many other websites do - so you may enjoy them unspoilt and in best quality possible.
 In return, I expect you to respect the copyright.

-If you wish to reuse pictures from this web for a none commercial purpose, please do label them with "Picture by Markus Fischer, www.markusworldwide.ch".
-Please note that international copyright rules in general apply to both private and professional websites.
+If you wish to reuse pictures from this web for a none commercial purpose, please do label them with "Picture by www.markusworldwide.ch".
+Please note that international copyright rules generally apply to both private and professional use.

 Markus Fischer, Switzerland. email to: contact(at)markusworldwide.ch